Multiple Choice More than one choice may apply. Which of the fol... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Multiple Choice More than one choice may apply.
-Which of the following is not typical of leukocytes? a.
-Amoeboid movement b.
-Phagocytic (some) c.
-Nucleated cells d.
-The most numerous cells in the bloodstream
+Which of the following are paired incorrectly? a.
+Cochlear duct—cupula b.
+Vestibule—macula c.
+Ampulla—otoliths d.
+Semicircular duct—ampulla

 Verified Solution